Fifty-Nine/cpp-flatten/README.md

 ## cpp-flatten
-An header-only C++98 (or better) library that provides a function that flattens nested sequences.
+An header-only C++98 (or better) library that provides an STL-like function that flattens nested sequences.

 ### Synopsis